-The most common reason that thousands of companies are making the shift to the cloud lies with its cost saving ability.
-Though a huge selling point for cloud computing; arguably, money is not the most important thing you will save.
+The most common reason that thousands of companies are making the shift to the cloud lies with its cost saving associated with the cloud.
+Though a huge selling point for cloud computing, money is not the most important thing you will save.
 Migrating to the cloud can help to reduce the time spent managing your systems, allow you to easily scale, and minimizes you recovery time.
 Ultimately, all this savings can equal a huge benefit for your business and your employees.

 In comparison, outsourcing your data to the cloud is a much more affordable solution that lowers your total cost of ownership (TCO).
 Your capital expenses (CapEX) are transitioned into operational expenses (OpEX), allowing you to focus less on managing your IT environment and more on completing projects, innovating and running your business.

 Scalability and Flexibility

 When you own your own infrastructure, acquiring new storage space requires a hefty investment in additional hardware.
 Thus, when your company outgrows its current space, you are met with quite the headache when it comes to spinning up additional servers and other systems in your existing environment.

 With the cloud, your space can grow as you do.
 You have the flexibility to scale up and down as needed, and you don't have to incur the costs of additional hardware.
 Basically, the cloud makes your growth easier and saves you a headache when you need to scale!